L96 Vortec 6.0 engine

 If you would rather consume this content via a video, check out our GM 6.0 Vortec Common Problems video below:

 The first issue that presents itself is a failed throttle body sensor.
-Since most iterations of the Vortec 6000 use a drive-by-wire throttle control system, it can be a frustrating problem to deal with.
+Since most iterations use a drive-by-wire throttle control system, it can be a frustrating problem to deal with.
 Luckily, replacement sensors are pretty cheap and they are located in easy to find areas.

 The next issue is related to the active fuel management (AFM) feature, also known as displacement on demand.
 The ECU can “shutdown” half the engine’s 8 cylinders at times when they are not needed for extra power, in order to help conserve gas and increase fuel economy.
 Unfortunately, many engines with AFM have oil pressure and oil consumption issues.
 Disabling AFM is one option to get rid of any potential damage.

-The knock sensors on the Vortec 6000s are also prone to failure.
+The knock sensors are also prone to failure.
 They can pick up wrong noises and register them as knock, making your engine think there is a serious problem and pull lots of ignition and camshaft timing, leading to a bumpy and uncomfortable ride.
 This can result in poor performance and fuel economy, and can possibly throw a check engine light.

-Still, the Vortec 6000 is a remarkably solid engine even with these minor issues.
+Still, it is a remarkably solid engine even with these minor issues.

 • Tuning